Stress is inevitable — but it doesn’t have to destabilize you or negatively impact your health and wellbeing.

 Those who regularly practice become “healing warriors,” imbued with the strength, courage, and grace to confidently face challenges and remain open-hearted to life — even after profound loss or hardship.

-In this free online event with Daisy, you’ll explore how Wuji Hundun Qigong reveals and heals the unconscious patterns that become imprinted upon us through chaos — and rewires the brain and body for peace and resilience.
+During the hour, you’ll explore how Wuji Hundun Qigong reveals and heals the unconscious patterns that become imprinted upon us through chaos — and rewires the brain and body for peace and resilience.

 Grounded in more than three decades of study, practice, and teaching, Daisy brings clarity, warmth, and depth to this ancient system, making it accessible while honoring its power as a transformational path.